lsefiane/design-patterns-sample/java-design-patterns-structural-sample/README.md

 - You create an application that uses a large number of repeating objects.
 - You want to reduce the memory usage, and to keep away from errors related to memory like java.lang.OutOfMemoryError.

+## Proxy Pattern

+-  Controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+<h3> When to Use It ? </h3>

+- You want a simplified version of a complex or heavy object.
+Loads the original object on demand, also called as lazy initialization (Virtual Proxy)
+- You want a local version of a remote object (Remote Proxy).
+- You want to control access to a sensitive master object (Protection Proxy).